DillonSteyl/SCIE1000/Week 6/week6context_1.md

 # Sensitivity and Specificity

-This week in class we will be introducing the idea of sensitivity and specificity, so let's try and apply functions to an example related to this topic.
+This week 6 the topic of sensitivity and specificity are introduced in class, so let's try and apply functions to an example related to this topic.

 The sensitivity and specificity of bowel cancer screening varies depending on the stage of cancer being screened.
 The recommended screening method for bowel cancer is immunochemical faecal occult blood test (FOBT), which has the following sensitivity ratings, if one sample from a patient is taken: